-Basically, you need to know where your money is going every month.
-This informs you of your potential buying power (aka how much house you can afford) and the monthly mortgage payment amount you can handle.
-Depending on what you find, you may choose to cut some non-essential items, so you can save and afford a nicer home.
-Or, you may decide to purchase a more modest one and maintain your lifestyle.
-Also, keep in mind that homeowners have extra expenses including property taxes, homeowner’s insurance and home repairs.
+Once you know where your money is going each month, you’ll have a sense of your potential buying power and the monthly mortgage payment amount you can handle.
+Keep in mind that homeowners have extra expenses including property taxes, homeowner’s insurance and home repairs.

 Creating a budget isn’t a requirement for loan qualification, but it makes you a more informed consumer.